Chapter 11. Provisioning Cloud Instances in Amazon EC2

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides public cloud compute resources.
-Using Satellite, you can interact with Amazon EC2’s public API to create cloud instances and control their power management states.
-Use the procedures in this chapter to add a connection to an Amazon EC2 account and provision a cloud instance.
+Red Hat Satellite 6 can interact with Amazon EC2’s public API to create new cloud instances and control their power management states.
+In this chapter, the aim is to add a connection to ACME’s Amazon EC2 account and provision a cloud instance.

 The requirements for Amazon EC2 provisioning include: